apache/incubator-quarks/DEVELOPMENT.md

 The top-level Gradle file is `edgent/build.gradle` and it contains several unique tasks:

-* `downloadWrapper` (default) : one-time bootstrap processing for use when building from a source release bundle
+* `wrapper` (default) : one-time bootstrap processing for use when building from a source release bundle
 * `assemble` : Build all code and Javadoc into `build\distributions`.
 The build will fail on any code error or Javadoc warning or error.
 * `all` : Synonym for `assemble`
 * `build` : Essentially like "assemble test reports"